 Verification is an independent assessment and confirmation of a project's performance against the requirements of a particular GHG program or standard.
 The purpose of verification is to ensure that a project has delivered the expected GHG emissions reductions or removals based on historical data, that it has complied with the relevant standards and rules, and that it has the necessary historical data and documentation to support its claims.

 Validation, verification, and accreditation are related but distinct concepts in the context of quality assurance and compliance.
 The main differences between them are: Validation: Validation refers to the process of evaluating a system or process to ensure that it meets the intended requirements and functions as expected.
 It is a process of determining the suitability of a system for its intended use.
 Verification: Verification is the process of reviewing and confirming that a system or process meets the specified requirements or standards.
 It is a process of confirming that the system or process is doing what it was designed to do.
 Accreditation: Accreditation is the process of evaluating and approving an organization or individual to participate in a specific activity or industry.
 Accreditation ensures that the entity meets established standards and is authorized to participate in a specific program or market.
-In summary, validation ensures that a system is suitable for its intended use, verification confirms that the system meets specified requirements, and accreditation ensures that an entity meets established standards for participation in a specific program or industry.
+Vvalidation ensures that a system is suitable for its intended use, verification confirms that the system meets specified requirements, and accreditation ensures that an entity meets established standards for performing validation and verification activities.

 ISO, or the International Organization for Standardization, is an independent, non-governmental international organization that develops and publishes voluntary standards for various industries and sectors.
 ISO was established in 1947 and is headquartered in Geneva, Switzerland.
 ISO develops and publishes a wide range of standards, covering topics such as quality management, environmental management, information security, and occupational health and safety.
 These standards are designed to help organizations improve their products, services, and operations and to ensure consistency and safety in various industries.
 ISO is made up of member organizations from over 160 countries, each of which is responsible for adopting and implementing ISO standards in their respective countries.
 ISO standards are essentially voluntary, but are widely recognized and respected around the world.
 In some nations conformity to ISO standards is mandatory i.e. to guarantee quality, safety, security etc. Many organizations also choose to adopt them to demonstrate their commitment to quality, safety, and environmental responsibility.
 ISO is one of the most recognized and respected standards organizations in the world, and its standards have been adopted by a wide range of industries and sectors, from manufacturing and construction to healthcare and finance.